 At first, this wasn’t an issue as Netflix’s first forays into original content creation were far from Academy Award standard.
 However, now it’s producing Oscar eligible work.

 Roma won 10 Oscars in 2019 and before that, House of Cards actress Robin Wright won a Golden Globe for her performance.
 Roma won ‘Best Film’ BAFTA but there was a backlash from Vue cinema chain as they believe the film was ‘made for TV’ because Netflix was the producer and should not have been eligible for the award.

 Vue cinemas, a huge chain, boycotted the BAFTAs because of this.

 Cinema chains may well feel challenged by the easy access their audiences now have to high quality films in the comfort of their homes.
 But the added kicker that is adding insult to injury is that Netflix isn’t just another streaming service.
 It is actively and successfully positioning itself as a replacement for cinema experiences.
-Or rather, it’s also redefining what ‘cinema experience’ really means in 2020.
+Or rather, it’s also redefining what ‘cinema experience’ really means,

 For me, there is no replacement for experiencing a film with others..